-Remus nodded to him before he glanced up and waved his wand, taking the privacy charm down.
-Harry glanced up too and noticed the memory was almost over.
-He glanced from Sirius' unreadable expression to the students who were all memorized in the memory.
+Harry turned his attention to the hall again and noticed the memory was almost over.
+He glanced from Sirius' unreadable expression to the students who were all mesmerized by the memory.
 Almost every single face registered shock and disgust.

-At his words most students broke out of their shock to stare at him, several glancing at Harry with different expressions on their face as they finally realized he had told the truth all along.
+At his words most students broke out of their shock to stare at him, several glancing at Harry with different expressions on their faces as they finally realised he had told the truth all along.

 His godfather was staring at Umbridge in disgust before he waved his wand and she was thrown backwards against the Slytherin table.

-Most, like Greengrass and Zabini looked horrified to know Voldemort was back, others like Malfoy and Parkinson seemed to almost gloat, likely already having known the truth.
-And even a few looked indifferent, like they couldn't care.
+Most, like Greengrass and Zabini, looked absolutely horrified to know Voldemort was back while others like Malfoy and Parkinson seemed to gloat, likely already having know the truth.
+And some even looked indifferent, like they couldn't care.

 "Sirius my boy I..."

-"I am not and never have been your boy and I frankly find it very insulting to be spoken to like I am.
-There was once a time I would have followed your lead, listened to your advice.
-That advice led me to distrusting my closest friends, losing my best friend and spending twelve years in that hellhole while it tore Remus' life apart.
+"I am not and never have been your boy and frankly I find it very insulting to be spoken to as if I am.
+There was once a time where I would have followed your lead, listening to your advice.
+That advice led me to distrusting my closest friends, losing my brother and spending twelve years in that hellhole while it tore Remus and Harry's lives apart.
 You left Harry with the one person his mother wouldn't have wanted to force Voldemort himself upon and then proceeded to do everything you could to deny Remus any contact with him and myself after I escaped Azkaban.
 You have absolutely no right to call me your boy or speak at all."

 Sirius' glare was murderous enough to kill and Harry stifled a grin as Dumbledore paled upon seeing it directed at him.

 "You made all three of our lives into living hells and I will not stand for it anymore.
-From this instance any deal we made about Harry's safety is off the table.
-He is coming home with us where he will stay till he gets his own place.
-The only reason I am not removing him from Hogwarts all together is only and I repeat only because he loves it here and I trust most of the other teachers to keep him safe."
+From this day onward any deal we made about Harry's safety are off the table.
+He is coming home with us where he will stay until he one day decides he wants to move out.
+The only reason I am not removing him from Hogwarts altogether is only and I repeat only because he loves it here and I trust most of the other teachers to keep him safe."

 "The Ministry will never allow..."

-"And how would Harry be in more danger in the presence of two wizards who are very capable of defending him then in the presence of two powerless Muggles who would rather see him go than come?"
+"And how would Harry be in more danger in the presence of two wizards who are very capable of defending him than in the presence of two powerless Muggles who would rather see him go than come?"
 Sirius asked.